MahsaBakhtiari/Project-1/README.md

 In conclusion, based on the provided summary statistics, it can be inferred that although the economic effects of COVID-19 varied among states, there are consistent changes at the economic region level.
 This indicates that the economic impact of the pandemic had a similar effect on the regions, leading to comparable changes in various economic indicators.

+There are a few limitations to acknowledge in this data analysis project.
+Firstly, the inability to calculate the exact measure of error and standard error arises because the data comes from various sources that have not disclosed their error rates.
+Secondly, although most of the data used are derived from government sources, they are aggregated or summarized, restricting the assessment of statistical significance in the analysis.
+This limitation can be addressed in future projects to delve deeper into statistical analysis.

 ## References: